Ordfin/Documentation/pages/community/community-indicator-donchian-channel.md

 title: Donchian Channel
 summary: "Measure the strength and direction"
 sidebar: community_sidebar
-permalink: community-indicator-ichimoku.html
+permalink: community-indicator-donchian-channel.html
 ---

-{% include note.html content="Ichimoku is brought to you by the [Zeus](community-data-mine-zeus.html) data mine." %}
+{% include note.html content="Donchian Channel is brought to you by the [Zeus](community-data-mine-zeus.html) data mine." %}

 ## Donchian Channel on the Charts